tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 information could expose sensitive user information especially when combined with other identifiable signals.
-Furthermore, when a client designates a location different from that derived from their IP address, the combination of designated location and IP may create a unique identifier, increasing the risk of cross-site tracking.
+Furthermore, when a client designates a location different from that derived from their IP address, the combination of designated location and IP can create a unique identifier, increasing the risk of cross-site tracking.

 The hint MUST NOT be sent by default or in an always-on manner.
 It